osrf/gazebo_user_guide/src/started_arch.md

   The physics library runs the physics update cycle, loads and maintains all the models and their plugins, and is capable of saving and loading simulation state.
   Gazebo utilizes 3rd party physics engines, such as [ODE](http://opende.sourceforge.net) or [Bullet](http://bulletphysics.org), to compute the proper dynamic and kinematic effects.

-  > **Plugin Support:** Plugins can be loaded into the World and into individual Models.
+  > **Plugin Support:** Plugins can be loaded into the World and into individual models.

 ### Rendering Library
   The rendering library utilizes [OGRE](http://ogre3d.org) to visualize the